bigdisp/scoreboard-atmega8-i2c/README.md

 Usage:
 ------
-The LED Output is assumed to be on port B. Port C is required for the i2c interface and contains the reset pin, leaving port D for an optional second output.
-Due to the choice of port B for the output, it is not possible to connect an external oscillator.
-The default i2c address of the atmega8 is `0x10`.

-Besides simple output commands, a few special commands are interpreted (all of these are subject to change and mainly present for debugging purposes, so be sure to recheck these before updating!):
+The default i2c address of the atmega88p is `0x10`.
+The device takes either no parameters with the command, 8 bits of data or 16 bits of data.
+The software can control two digits individually or use them combined to display numbers between 0 and 99.

+Anything that cannot be interpreted as a command is interpreted as an ascii symbol to be output on the primary port.
+For example, sending `0x32` will print a 2 on digit 0.
+A non-printable symbol will be replaced by a dash (-).

- * The virtual 16 bit registers `0x00` and `0x01` control the on and off times of PWM.
-They default to 1000 and 3000, respectively.
-Units are clock cycles.
-Answers with the new pwm on and off values.
+ * The virtual 16 bit registers `0x00` and `0x01` control the first PWM port.
+They take one 16 bit parameter.
+The upper byte of the parameter for `0x00` controls the pwm timing for the red component, the lower byte controls the blue component. `0x01` controls the green component.
+Values up to `0x01FF` are acceptable, thus the green component has twice the pwm precision as the other two colors.
- * Writing anything to the virtual register `0x02` disables PWM.
- * Writing anything to the virtual register `0x03` reenables PWM.
-If the message written is `0x01` the pwm timings are set to 1000 on and 1000 off.
- * Writing `0x01` to the virtual register `0x04` will reset the pwm timings to 1000/1000.
-Otherwise, the old values stored are set as pwm timings again.
+ * The second PWM port is likewise controlled by `0x02` (rb) and `0x03` (g).
+ * Writing to the virtual register `0x04` disables PWM.
+The parameter given controls what colors on what port are enabled.
+Bit order is xxRrGgBb, where capital letters control the first, small letters control the second pwm port.
+Thus to enable port 0 with white light and disable port two completely, xx101010 could be used.
- * Writing anything to the virtual register `0x05` will set the pwm timings to 1000/1000.
+ * Writing anything to the virtual register `0x05` reenables pwm.
- * Writing anything to the virtual register `0x06` will set the pwm timings to 1000/2000.
+ * A byte written to the virtual register `0x06` is interpreted as a number and written to both digits.
- * Writing anything to the virtual register `0x07` will set the pwm timings to 1000/3000 (system default on start).
+ * A byte written to the virtual register `0x07` is written as ascii to the first output (right).
- * Values written to the virtual register `0x08` are stored as second row data, which controls the point on the seven segment display, but currently is connected to the second row of LED.
-Therefore, values that evaluate to boolean true will enable the second row of LED on the current prototype.
+ * A byte written to the virtual register `0x08` is written as ascii to the second output (left).
+ * The registers `0x09` and `0x0B` can be used to set individual bits on the first and second port respectively.
+Default bitorder for the parameter is GFEDCBA for both ports.
+ * The registers `0x0A` and `0x0C` can be used to clear individual bits on the first and second port, respectively.
+Default bitorder for the parameter is GFEDCBA.
  * anything else written is interpreted as a symbol to be displayed.
-If a second row was previously stored, that will be used to decide whether the point should be displayed or not.

 Reading from the device with a generic read command will return the currently displayed digit.